Attention Overload: Choice under Attention Overload

-It should be clear that the model primitives are the attention rule $\mu$ and the preference ordering $\succ$.
-In this paper, however, we only assume that the choice rule $\ChoiProb$ is estimable (i.e., point identifiable in econometrics language).
-In other words, we do not require any additional information beyond standard choice data.
-We will show in the next subsection that it is possible to partially identify the underlying preference ordering by exploiting the attention overload Assumption \ref{assumption:Attention Overload}.
-In Section \ref{subsection:Revealed Attention}, we present novel partial identification results on the attention frequency.
+To summarize, the unknown model primitives are the attention rule $\mu$ and the preference ordering $\succ$.
+We only assume that the choice rule $\ChoiProb$ is observable (i.e., point identifiable and estimable from data), and we do not require additional information beyond standard observable choice data.
+We next investigate the behavioral implications of AOM.
+Section \ref{subsection:Characterization} shows that it is possible to (point or partially) identify the underlying preference ordering by exploiting the attention overload Assumption \ref{assumption:Attention Overload}, and Section \ref{subsection:Revealed Attention} presents (point or partial) identification results for the attention frequency.
+Section \ref{subsection:Econometric Methods single preference} builds on those identification results and develops feasible econometric methods.
+Section \ref{section: Heterogeneous Preference over List} further demonstrates how to incorporate and study heterogeneous preferences in the presence of attention overload.